GEOS-ESM/MAPL/docs/user_guide/docs/mapl_code_generator.md

 2. `category: EXPORT`: for listing the Expport state variables
 3. `category: INTERNAL`: for listing the Internal state variables

-Each category is a orgazined as aet of rows and columns where each row is associated with a unique field.
+Each category is orgazined as a set of rows and columns where each row is associated with a unique field.
 The columns are labelled and only listed if one of the fields used them.
 The mandatory columns are: